NSW Perinatal Data Collection (SAPHaRI). Centre for Epidemiology and Evidence, NSW Ministry of Health.

 Data include all mothers who gave birth (stillbirth or live birth) in a NSW facility (or a home) regardless of place of permanent residence.

 The proportion of mothers that reported any smoking during pregnancy was 8.8% in 2019, which was has been relatively similar over the last 5 years (in 2015 the rate was 8.9%).
-Of those mothers who smoked during pregnancy in 2018, 19.0% stopped smoking in the first half of pregnancy.
+Of those mothers who smoked during pregnancy in 2019, 19.0% stopped smoking in the first half of pregnancy.

 The NSW Perinatal Data Collection (PDC), formerly the NSW Midwives Data Collection (MDC), is a population-based surveillance system covering all births in NSW public and private hospitals, as well as homebirths.
 The PDC is a statutory data collection under the NSW Public Health Act 2010.